raman325/broadlink-rm-rest/README.md

 5. Navigate to the app folder
 6. Run ```gunicorn -b 0.0.0.0:8000 broadlink_rm_rest_app:app```

+Your databases will be available in the app/data folder.

 ### Docker Instructions

 To create and start container: